Funeral directors in NSW must comply with an information standard for funeral goods and services.

-- an itemised quote before entering into any funeral arrangement
+- an itemised quote before entering into a contract or agreement.

 What do funeral directors need to do?

-If funeral directors fail to comply with the information standard requirements they may have to pay a fine of $550.
+If funeral directors fail to comply with the information standard requirements they may have to pay a fine of $550 for an individual or $1100 for a corporation.
 In serious cases, they may be prosecuted under the Fair Trading Act 1987.
 The maximum penalty if they are convicted under the Act is $22,000 for an individual or $110,000 for a corporation.